gherardiD/AI-film-ideas-generator/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file in the server side code
+To run this project, you will need to add the following environment variable to your env.js file

-`API_KEY`
+`OPENAI_API_KEY`

 ## Quick start: